We all want our homes to reflect ourselves and that means we need decor that we love!

 I love the transformation!

 When decorating the walls in our kitchen, I simply put up some decorative kitchen utensils: a strainer, bundt pan, and an antique shredder.
 I don’t use the shredder, but I do use the strainer and bundt pan.
+They are functional and decorative.

-My necklaces and Jewelry also act as decor in our bedroom.
+My necklaces and jewelry also act as decor in our bedroom.
 A simple cast iron key rack* holds my necklaces and kitchen platters hold my bracelets and rings.

 An antique sugar bowl with a broken handle displays my earrings.